Rich Russians spend big on luxury to stop savings melting away

-Sales in Bulgari's Russian stores have risen in the last few days, the Italian jeweller's chief executive officer said, after the international response to its invasion of Ukraine severely restricted the movement of cash.
+Sales in Bulgari SpA's Russian stores have risen in the last few days, the Italian jeweller's chief executive said, after the international response to its invasion of Ukraine severely restricted the movement of cash.

 Even as consumer brands from Apple to Nike and energy giants BP, Shell and Exxon Mobil pull out of Russia, Europe's biggest luxury brands are, so far, trying to continue operating in the country.